microsoft/bond/README.md

 Setting `PreferredToolArchitecture=x64` selects the 64-bit toolchain which dramatically improves build speed (Bond unit tests are too big to build with 32-bit tools).
-This variable works for Visual Studio 2014.
+This variable works for Visual Studio 2013 or 2015.
 For VS 2012 set the following variable instead:

     set _IsNativeEnvironment=true